TV Bahia: News operation

+In 1994, the news coverage of TV Bahia became involved in new controversies due to the control of the station by the Magalhães family.
+After polls indicated the unpopularity of Salvador's public administration, Mayor Lídice da Mata, an opponent of governor ACM, criticized the station for showing news reports on the problems of the city's administration, especially those related to the situation of public transportation in the capital.
+According to the mayor's accusations, the coverage of the city's problems on the news was aimed at damaging her popularity by "brainwashing" the population.
+In 2001, news director Carlos Libório denied that TV Bahia had treated the manager unfairly, mentioning occasions when she received space for clarifications at the station.

 Kátia Guzzo moved from BATV 1ª Edição to BATV 2ª Edição in 1996, when then-anchor Emmerson José opted to run for city council.
 On August 25, 1997, noon newscast Bahia Meio Dia premiered, replacing Bahia Agora and BATV 1ª Edição.
 The new newscast merged the two programs, being hosted by Anna Valéria, Casemiro Neto and Cristina Barude.

 TV Bahia was the first television station in the state to use a helicopter for news coverage.
 The aircraft, which started to be used during the carnival coverage in February 1999, was called BahiaCop, and was used for live traffic bulletins, as well as reports and coverage that required aerial images.
-On August 29, 1999, TV Bahia premiered the information program Bahia Rural, with information about agribusiness and the interior of Bahia, presented by Valber Carvalho.
+On August 29, 1999, TV Bahia premiered the information program Bahia Rural, with information about farming and cattle-raising and the interior of Bahia, presented by Valber Carvalho.

 After 23 years leading the TV Bahia news department, journalist Carlos Libório retired on March 13, 2008; he was replaced as news director by Roberto Appel, former journalism manager at RBS TV.
 In the wake of the change in leadership, several changes in format were made, most notably the introduction of a two-anchor format to BATV; Guzzo was paired with Jefferson Beltrão, who moved from TV Itapoan.
 The pairing continued until 2015, when Beltrão was dismissed and Guzzo, who shifted to producing special reports for TV Bahia, who left the newscast after 19 years and became a special reporter for the station 1 month later. was replaced with Camila Marinho.